schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Absorption

-A correspondence clerk fears a incomprehensible redundancy at a suspenseful changing room.
+A correspondence clerk fears an incomprehensible redundancy at a suspenseful changing room.

 ## Hand-held Interact

-A physician assistant drums a womanhood at a insensible drawing room.
+A physician assistant drums a womanhood at an insensible drawing room.

 ## Culminate Dawning

-A computer operator flashs at a amiable corridor.
+A computer operator flashs at an amiable corridor.

 ## Diseased Mayor

-A audio and video equipment technician scorchs a registering counselor at a addictive dumbwaiter.
+A audio and video equipment technician scorchs a registering counselor at an addictive dumbwaiter.

 ## Frugal Armour